Goodrich, Michigan: History

-Mr. and Mrs. Levi H. Goodrich traveled via steam ship from Buffalo to Detroit to settle after they had sold their home in the summer of 1835.
+John Goodrich traveled via steam ship from Buffalo to Detroit to settle after they had sold their home in the summer of 1835.
 They journeyed from Detroit towards modern-day Pontiac, where they met land explorers who told them of the land's beauty.
 When they reached the vicinity of Davison's Mill (now Atlas), they found rich, fertile soil, an excess of timber, and readily available water.
 They returned to Detroit and purchased one thousand acres (4 km^{2}) at $1.25 per acre.
 They returned to their old home in Clarence, New York and prepared to return to their purchased property.
-It was decided that Moses and Levi, the eldest and third of the six brothers, would travel back via Canada.
+It was decided that John Goodrich would travel back via Canada.
 They completed their journey in 16 days, and built a cabin before the family arrived on May 20, 1836.
-The first wood-frame house was built for Enos Goodrich in 1838.
+The first wood-frame house was built for John Goodrich in 1838.

 The first tavern, The Goodrich House, was built in 1866 by a Mr. Matthew Davidson.
 This was a popular spot for trading and salesman.
-In over one hundred years, there were several owners, the most notable being Ben Yerkey, The Cicote Brothers (famous for their baseball career) and Emery Rockafellow.
-After the Death of Rockefellow, the tavern was bought by S. M. Hegel.
+In over one hundred years, there were several owners.
 The house fell victim to a fire in 2009 and was subsequently torn down.